 Upon Harold`s return to England, Edward the Confessor died Jan.
 5, 1066.
-A “Witan” or Saxon word for meeting was convened of about 60 Lords and Bishops from the realm.
+A “Witan” a Saxon word for meeting was convened of about 60 Lords and Bishops from the realm.
 They quickly decided on and approved Harold of Wessex as successor to Edward on Jan.
 6th who then became King.
-This triggered the invasion of England by William to defeat Harold to assert his claim to the throne cumulating in the decisive victory of Hastings in Sept 1066.
+This triggered the invasion of England by William to defeat Harold to assert his own claim to the throne in his decisive victory of Hastings in Oct.
+14,1066.
 Harold’s death on the battlefield along with his brothers is depicted in the Bayeux Tapestry.
 William was subsequently crowned King at the newly built Westminster on Dec.
 25, 1066.
 The Normans went about replacing the Saxon nobility of England from this time forward.
-The de Mitton family is established in 1102 with a grant of manors as part of the Norman legacy of the conquest of 1066.
+The French Norman decedent de Mittõn family is established in 1102 by charter with a grant of manors as part of the Norman legacy of the conquest of 1066.

 After his victory at the Battle of Hastings in 1066, William, Duke of Normandy, became King William I of England and introduced his form of feudalism into the country.
 From the Conquest, the King alone owned all the land in England, except for land he gave to the church, Earls, Barons and others in return for their support especially in providing military resources.
 However, what he gave he could take away.

 The person holding feudal land directly on behalf of the King was known as a “tenant-in-chief”.
 To obtain Knights for the King’s service, the “tenants-in-chief” sub-feuded some of their land (that is, permitted men to manage land on their behalf).
 The sub- feuding process continued downwards to a lord of a single manor.